Phil Boudreault

-Philip "Crazy" Boudreault (born 23 January 1975) is a Canadian former boxer, outlaw biker and member of the Ontario Nomads chapter of the Hells Angels Motorcycle Club.
+Phillip Boudreault (January 23, 1975 – January 20, 2026), nicknamed "Crazy", was a Canadian boxer, outlaw biker and member of the Ontario Nomads chapter of the Hells Angels Motorcycle Club.

-Boxer
+Background

 Boudreault's father abandoned him as an infant, leaving him to be brought up by a single mother.
 Boudreault grew up in the working class town of Sudbury.
-As a young man, he joined the Satan's Choice Sudbury chapter led by Michel Dubé, but kept his membership a secret from the Olympic boxing officials who might had disqualified from boxing in the Olympics on the account of his membership in a criminal organization.
+As a young man, he joined the Satan's Choice Sudbury chapter led by Michel Dubé, but kept his membership a secret from the Olympic boxing officials who might have had him disqualified from boxing in the Olympics on the account of his membership in a criminal organization.
 Boudreault greatly admired Satan's Choice national president Bernie Guindon and his right-hand man, Lorne Campbell, saying in an interview: "They don't make men like what they used to.
 I wish everybody was like that".
 Boudreault chose as his biker name "Crazy" and had the words in capital letters "HARD" tattooed on one fist while the word "CORE" was tattooed on the other.

+Amateur career

+Boudreault competed in the 1995 Pan American Games in Mar Del Plata, Argentina, where he lost in the quarterfinals by knockout in the first round due to a liver shot against Fernando Vargas.

+He then competed at the North & Central American Olympic Qualifiers in Guaynabo, Puerto Rico in the light welterweight division (<63.5 kg).
+Boudreault first fought Miguel Rodriguez of Mexico in the preliminaries, beating him by a third round stoppage.
+He would then beat Trevor Brown of Jamaica by a second round disqualification in the quarterfinals, and Christian Saint-Jago of Curaçao by a first round knockout in the semifinals.
+He would then lose on points 7:1 against Luis Perez Deyne of Puerto Rico, but since his loss was in the finals, he qualified for the 1996 Olympic Games.

-Boudreault competed in the light welterweight (< 63.5 kg) division at the 1996 Summer Olympics in Atlanta, Georgia, where he was stopped in the second round by Russia's Eduard Zakharov, after having defeated Rashi Ali Hadj Matumla of Tanzania in the first round.
-Many believed that Bouldreault should have been awarded a bronze medal and that the judges erred.
-Boudreault's "spirited showing in Atlanta" made him into a national hero.
+Boudreault competed in the light welterweight (< 63.5 kg) division at the 1996 Summer Olympics in Atlanta, Georgia, where he lost 11-9 in the Round of 16 by Russia's Eduard Zakharov after having defeated Rashi Ali Hadj Matumla of Tanzania 16-12 in the Round of 32.
+Although many people believed that Bouldreault should have been awarded a bronze medal and that the judges erred, He would’ve had to beat Cuba’s Héctor Vinent, the Olympic gold medalist that year, in the quarterfinal to get to the medal rounds.

+His "spirited showing in Atlanta" made him into a national hero.
 Upon his return to Sudbury, he took part in a parade where he was greeted as a local hero, which was interrupted by the police who had an outstanding arrest warrant against him.